EE Department Intranet - intranet.ee.ic.ac.uk

 Aims

-Mathematics is the foundation of all engineering practices and therefore this mathematics module is the umbrella onto which all other modules in the first year are attached.
-The module consists of two main parts.
-One part covers rigorous mathematical principles to ensure depth of knowledge that is going hand-in-hand with the practical application of mathematics where the fundamental mathematical principles are brought to life in an electrical engineering context.
+Mathematics is the foundation of all engineering practices and therefore this mathematics module is the umbrella onto which many engineering modules are attached.
+The approach to the material comes in two ways.
+On the one hand, lectures cover rigorous mathematical principles to ensure depth of knowledge that is, on the other hand, closely related to the engineering applications where the fundamental mathematical principles are brought to life in an engineering context.
 These applications will form the direct link between what you learn in mathematics and what you apply in your other engineering modules.
 The module will be the first stage towards ensuring that you have the required robust mathematics skills to proceed to more complex modules in the higher years.
+The module is structured in two parts, Mathematics 1A and Mathematics 1B, whch are assessed separately.

 Learning Outcomes

-Upon successful completion of this module you will be able to:
+Upon successful completion of both parts of this module you will be able to:

 1. apply the techniques of single-variable calculus to obtain solutions to a wide variety of applications of differentiation and integration.